thuyanduong/React-Project-Planning-Practice/README.md

 ## Exercise 4 - Recommendations and Extra Features

 Brainstorm a list of additional features you could build out for this app.
-Remember, your client might not know what they actually want ;)
+Remember, your clients at times may not know exactly what they want.